lm-sys/lm-sys.github.io/blog/2024-02-05-compressed-fsm.md

 The results show that SGLang with our decoding algorithm significantly outperforms all other systems.
 It can reduce the latency by up to 2x and boost throughput by up to 2.5x.
+We suspect that the higher throughput of SGLang with no Jump-Forward compared to Outlines+vLLM is due to some overhead in Outlines.

 We have been testing this feature with [Boson.ai](https://boson.ai/) for two weeks, who are bringing this feature into their production use cases due to its effectiveness.